Tips and Resources for Victims of the LA Wildfires

 The American Red Cross is a humanitarian organization dedicated to preventing and alleviating suffering through the efforts of donors, volunteers, and staff.
 It provides critical support during emergencies, ensuring access to shelter, food, and essential services.

-The Red Cross is offering temporary shelters, meals, medical aid, mental health support, and essential supplies for individuals and families displaced due to the LA wildfires.
-The Red Cross has established multiple shelters across Los Angeles County and provides an interactive map of shelter locations and availability, with real-time updates.
+The Red Cross offers temporary shelters, meals, medical aid, mental health support, and essential supplies for individuals and families displaced due to the LA wildfires.
+It also provides an interactive map of shelter locations and availability, with real-time updates.

 The organization also has a donation page for those looking to offer support.